wish5115/siyuan-image-studio/README.md

 #### How to Upgrade to VIP

-1. Click `Buy Now` button in settings
+1. Click `Upgrade Now` button in settings
 2. Scan QR code with WeChat or Alipay to donate
 3. Contact author via one of these methods to get license key: